Learning time-scales in two-layers neural networks: Setting and canonical learning order

+At first sight, the setting of Eq.~\eqref{eq:First-NNET} is overly restrictive because we require $\|u_i\|_2=1$ and we do not have offsets in the activations.
+Therefore, it might seem that $s=1$ and $\varphi=\sigma$ is required in order to approximate arbitrarily well the target function.
+In contrast, the next proposition shows that the network \eqref{eq:First-NNET} enjoys universal approximation properties. \begin{proposition} Assume that $\sigma$ is Lipschitz continuous and generic in the following sense: the decomposition of $\sigma$ into Hermite polynomials does not have any coefficient equal to $0$.
+For any Lipschitz function $\varphi:\reals\to\reals$, $\|u_*\|_2=1$, and $x \sim \normal(0, I_d)$ such that $\E\{\varphi(\<u_*,x\>)^2\}<\infty$, there exists a sequence $m\to\infty$ and $a^{(m)}, u^{(m)}$ with $\Vert u_i^{(m)} \Vert_2 = 1$ such that

+\end{proposition} This result is not surprising in view of the arguments in the next sections, which suggest that indeed gradient flow constructs such an approximation for a broad class of functions of the form $f_*(x) = \varphi(\<u_*,x\>)$.
+We nevertheless give an independent proof in Appendix \ref{app:Approx}.

-A specific realization of our general setup is determined by the triple $(\sigma,\varphi,\rP_A)$, In the rest of the paper, we will provide evidence showing that the standard learning scenario holds in a number of cases.
-Nevertheless, we can also construct examples in which it does not hold: \begin{itemize} \item If one or more of the Hermite coefficients of the activation vanish, then the standard scenario does not hold for general $\varphi$.
+A specific realization of our general setup is determined by the triple $(\sigma,\varphi,\rP_A)$, In the rest of the paper, we will provide evidence showing that the canonical learning order holds in a number of cases.
+Nevertheless, we can also construct examples in which it does not hold: \begin{itemize} \item If one or more of the Hermite coefficients of the activation vanish, then the canonical learning order does not hold for general $\varphi$.
 Specifically, if $\sigma_k=0$, then for any $t$ the function $f(x;a(t),u(t))$ remains orthogonal to $\He_k(\langle u_*,x\>)$.
 In particular, if $\varphi_k\neq 0$ then the risk remains bounded away from zero for every $t$.
-We refer to Appendix~\ref{sec:counter_ex1} for a formal statement. \item If the first Hermite $k+1$ coefficients of $\varphi$ vanish, $\varphi_0= \dots = \varphi_k=0$, $k\ge 1$, then the standard scenario does not hold.
-(See Appendix~\ref{sec:counter_ex2} for the proof.) \item In fact, we expect the standard scenario might fail every time one or more of the coefficients $\varphi_k$ vanish, for $k\ge 1$.
+We refer to Appendix~\ref{sec:counter_ex1} for a formal statement. \item If the first $k+1$ Hermite coefficients of $\varphi$ vanish, $\varphi_0= \dots = \varphi_k=0$, $k\ge 1$, then the canonical learning order does not hold.
+(See Appendix~\ref{sec:counter_ex2} for the proof.) \item In fact, we expect the canonical learning order might fail every time one or more of the coefficients $\varphi_k$ vanish, for $k\ge 1$.
 Appendix~\ref{sec:counter_ex3} provides some heuristic justification for this failure. \end{itemize}